Performance Quality Improvement

 Programs and Services

-Program Supervisors and Program Coordinators are responsible for the operations of programs and services.
+Program supervisors and program coordinators are responsible for the operations of programs and services.
 Each program operates within the agency’s Mission and established policies and procedures designed to fulfill services deliverables as established by the funding contract or service description.
 Annual data is collected for each program that highlights service trends, patterns, and collected satisfaction and outcome information with the program’s response for improvement.
 Annual reports also capture the program’s involvement in the community, impact to clients as well as overall evaluation of established service targets.
 Annual program reports are shared with funding bodies as well as the agency’s PQI committee.
 The annual program report criteria include the following:

 Internal Agency Committees

 Community Services accomplishes a significant amount of quality improvement work through the successful structure of internal committees that include:

-The Agency’s internal committee structure provides an organized and resourced mechanism for specific operations of the overall PQI plan including: collection of information, analysis and response to that information that ultimately builds service changes and improvements.
-Internal committees are comprised of representatives from all levels of the Organization and from all locations including the main office and satellites facilities, to evaluate the agency’s work and progress towards internal administrative and service targets.
+The agency’s internal committee structure provides an organized and resourced mechanism for specific operations of the overall PQI plan including: collection of information, analysis and response to that information that ultimately builds service changes and improvements.
+Internal committees are comprised of representatives from all levels of the organization and from all locations including the main office and satellites facilities, to evaluate the agency’s work and progress towards internal administrative and service targets.

 External Community Committees

 Community Services recognizes and values the collaborative work in the communities of Maple Ridge and Pitt Meadows.
-Community Committees provide tremendous opportunity for agency staff and Management to participate in overall community initiatives that relate to agency programs.
+Community committees provide tremendous opportunity for agency staff and management to participate in overall community initiatives that relate to agency programs.
 Involvement in community also provides greater resources for information collection, information sharing, fund development and cost sharing.
-It is highly recognized by the Agency that community involvement and leadership fulfills the Agency’s mission that is positive and efficient practice that builds personal and agency capacity.
+It is highly recognized by the Agency that community involvement and leadership fulfills the agency’s mission that is positive and efficient practice that builds personal and agency capacity.
 External committees include: